CorrelAid/tensing-umfragen/README.md

 # Fragen an TenSING

 TODO: how to deal with NA in og_name? and TODO: How to deal with duplicate entries for one OG?

+one table to show all the data for ortsgruppen??? -> aggreagte long answers again :eyes:

+# next steps

+- CI/CD
+- Datenschutz
+- Farben